vargvinter/cert/16 Cache.md

 Once our implementation is complete, we can finish our custom driver registration.

-To register the custom cache driver with Laravel, we will use the extend method on the Cache facade.
-The call to Cache::extend could be done in the boot method of the default  App\Providers\AppServiceProvider.
+To register the custom cache driver with Laravel, we will use the extend method on the `Cache` facade.
+The call to `Cache::extend` could be done in the `boot` method of the default  `App\Providers\AppServiceProvider`.

 ```php
 Cache::extend('mongo', function ($app) {
     return Cache::repository(new MongoStore);
 });
 ```